Shravani Subramanya: Plot

-Shravani is a final-year college student in Mandya who is the daughter of Kempegowda, who is the head of the village.
-She always plays pranks and is loved by her family.
-Subramanya is a aspiring musician in Mysore who aspires to be a music director tries to impress the music directors with his skills, but to no avail.
-Shravani is smitten by Sudeep where he proposes to her.
-Though initially taken aback, they decide to elope.
-However, she learns that Sudeep is actually a womaniser/gangster where she tries to escape.
-Sudeep captures her, but is saved by Subramanya, who thrashes Sudeep.
+Shravani is a final-year college student in Mandya.
+She is the daughter of Kempegowda, the head of the village.
+She is a prankster and is loved by her family.
+Subramanya is a aspiring musician in Mysore who aspires to be a music director and tries to impress the music directors with his skills, but to no avail.
+Shravani is smitten by Sudeep who proposes to her.
+Though initially taken aback by the proposal, they decide to elope.
+However, she learns that Sudeep is actually a womaniser/gangster and she tries to escape from him.
+Sudeep captures her, but she is saved by Subramanya, who thrashes Sudeep.
 Shravani jumps into a river to commit suicide but Subramanya saves her.

-Shravani tells that her parents will kill her if they learn that she was eloping with a gangster.
-Subramanya tells Shravani that he will pretend to be her lover for the time being and will divulge everything to Kempegowda, and also ask Shravani to wear a fake mangalsutra.
+Shravani tells him that her parents will kill her if they learn that she was eloping with a gangster.
+Subramanya tells Shravani that he will pretend to be her lover for the time being and will divulge everything to Kempegowda eventually, and also ask Shravani to wear a fake mangalsutra.
 Believing the story, an enraged Kempegowda throws them out.
-Subramanya drops Shravani at her aunt's house in Mysore, but to no avail.
-With Govinda's help, they decide to masquarde as a couple to Seetharam and Anuradha, who agrees to lease them the house for free.
+Subramanya drops Shravani at her aunt's house in Mysore, but she is not accepted.
+With Govinda's help, they decide to masquarde as a couple to Seetharam and Anuradha, who agree to lease them the house for free.
 Time passes by, Shravani and Subramanya grow close to each other.
-While thrashing Sudeep (who wants to exact revenge on Shravani) Subramanya meets Kempegowda and his brothers where he reveals the truth.
+While thrashing Sudeep (who wants to exact revenge on Shravani) Subramanya meets Kempegowda and his brothers and reveals the truth.

 Kempegowda and brothers realize their mistake and they take Shravani back to their house, leaving Shravani and Subramanya devastated.
-Subramanya is unable to cope up with the loss of Shravani, Seetharam reveals that they knew Shravani and Subramanya are not married couple, but offered them to stay as they looked after them like their parents.
-Seetharam, Anuradha and Subramanya convinces Kempegowda and the family about Shravani getting married to Subramanya.
+Subramanya is unable to cope up with the loss of Shravani, and Seetharam reveals that they knew Shravani and Subramanya are not a married couple, but offered them a place to stay as they looked after them like their parents.
+Seetharam, Anuradha and Subramanya convince Kempegowda and the family about Shravani marrying Subramanya.
 After seeing Subramanya's unconditional love for Shravani.
 Kempegowda allows the couple to reunite and agrees for their marriage, much to the happiness of the household.
 Thus Shravani and Subramanya reunite in the end.